2022 Region 11 Superintendent of the Year

-(White Settlement, TX) Dr. Jamie Wilson, superintendent of the Denton ISD, has been named the Region 11 Superintendent of the Year for 2020.
+(White Settlement, TX) Ms. Taylor Williams, superintendent of the Slidell ISD, has been named the Region 11 Superintendent of the Year for 2022.
 The Superintendent of the Year Award, sponsored by the Texas Association of School Boards, honors outstanding Texas administrators for achievement and excellence in public school administration.

 - Leadership, Management, and School Climate